nadeemsangrasi/E-comerce-with-Admin-pannel/README.md

 # Fullstack E-Commerce with Admin Dashboard

-A robust fullstack e-commerce platform featuring multi-vendor support, a comprehensive admin panel, and user-friendly functionalities.
+A robust fullstack e-commerce platform featuring a comprehensive admin panel, and user-friendly functionalities.
 The project provides seamless shopping experiences and efficient admin controls.

 ---